 Moderate exercises have been shown to benefit stress and fertility, especially in those who are over- or underweight.
 For more information, check out our article on exercise and fertility here.

 What Can Counselling Do For Me?

-Counseling is a great tool for people who are looking for support, feeling lost and helpless.
-Counselling offers an objective perspective, but the counselor empathizes with the situation.
-People who experience infertility often feel alone and isolated, counseling provides a safe haven where professional support, understanding, and advice are available.
+Counselling is a great tool for people who are looking for support, feeling lost and helpless.
+Counselling offers an objective perspective, but the counsellor empathizes with the situation.
+People who experience infertility often feel alone and isolated, counselling provides a safe haven where professional support, understanding, and advice are available.

-According to the British Medical Journal, counseling decreases stress and increases pregnancy rate5.
-There is a much higher rate of pregnancy in women who received counseling and psycho-emotional support from a professional.
-Counseling sessions are an important part of fertility treatment and are especially useful for women who are experiencing stress, anxiety, and depression.
+According to the British Medical Journal, counselling decreases stress and increases pregnancy rates5.
+There is a much higher rate of pregnancy in women who received counselling and psycho-emotional support from a professional.
+Counselling sessions are an important part of fertility treatment and are especially useful for women who are experiencing stress, anxiety, and depression.

 Natural Remedies for Stress and Fertility